enkidevs/curriculum/Python/Core/what-is-an-iterable.md

-# What is an iterable?
+# What Is an Iterable?
 author: stefkn

 levels: